Hyacinth (mythology): Mythology

 In Greek mythology, Hyacinthus was a Spartan prince of remarkable beauty and a lover of the god of prophecy Apollo.
 He was also admired by Zephyrus, the god of the west wind, Boreas, the god of the north wind, and a mortal man named Thamyris.
 Hyacinthus chose Apollo over the others.
 He visited all of Apollo's sacred lands with the god in a chariot drawn by swans.
 So fiercely was Apollo in love with Hyacinthus that he abandoned his sanctuary in Delphi to enjoy Hyacinthus' company by the river Eurotas.
 He taught Hyacinthus the use of the bow and the lyre, the art of prophecy, and exercises in the gymnasium.

 One day they decided to have a friendly competition by taking turns to throw the discus, which resulted in Apollo accidentally killing Hyacinthus.
-In Ovid's telling of the story, the lovers stripped nude and oiled themselves for the contest.
+In Ovid’s telling of the story, the lovers stripped and oiled themselves for the contest.
 Apollo threw first, with a strength so great that the discus split the clouds in the sky.
 Eager to retrieve the discus, Hyacinthus ran behind it to catch it.
 But as it hit the ground, the discus bounced back, hitting Hyacinthus' head and wounding him fatally.
 An alternative version of the myth holds Zephyrus responsible for the death of Hyacinthus.
 Jealous that Hyacinthus preferred the radiant Apollo, Zephyrus blew Apollo's quoit boisterously off course to kill Hyacinthus.